-- progress against agreed project milestones - project expenditure, including expenditure of grant funds - partner contributions directly related to the project.
+- progress against agreed project milestones - project expenditure, including expenditure of grant funds - partner contributions directly related to the project - diversity across board, management and research lead positions.

 The amount of detail you provide in your reports should be relative to the project size, complexity and grant amount.